39th Annual Meeting and Conference on Tire Science and Technology

 NOTE: Please indicate in your email whether the manuscript is a student paper or a regular paper.
-Notification of acceptance will be sent out by May 30, 2020.
-Please contact the Program Chairman if you have not heard back from him by the end of May, 2020.
+Notification of acceptance will be sent out by July 15, 2020.
+Please contact the Program Chairman if you have not heard back from him by mid July, 2020.

 Paper Achievement Awards

 Paper presentations are judged for Superior Paper and Honorable Mention Awards.
 A special Superior Student Paper Award of $500 will be given to the best paper authored by a university student.
 More information about the student paper can be found here.
 To be eligible for awards, the abstract and paper must be submitted by the deadlines.